With lush jungles, hikes, zip lining, cloud forests, and more in Monteverde, you can't skip out on a vacation here.

 The Monteverde Cloud Forest

-Hours and ticket cost: 7:00 AM to 4:00 PM, $20 paid by cash (US or local currency) or a credit card.
-We recommend getting here right at 7:00 so you can avoid the crowds for a while.
+Hours and Ticket Cost: 7:00 AM to 4:00 PM, $25 paid by cash (US or local currency) or a credit card.
+We recommend getting here right at 7:00 so you can avoid the crowds.
+Get more info here.

 The Children's Eternal Rainforest